-To conclude, MCCPs manufactured predominantly in Europe contain congeners that are very likely vPvB, or MCCPs manufactured in Asia contain SCCP.
-This means that no risk assessment is applicable since a safe concentration cannot be established with sufficient reliability, because the substance does not degrade and furthermore even accumulates in biota.
+MCCPs manufactured in Europe contain congeners that are very likely vPvB, while MCCPs manufactured in Asia contain varying amounts of species with shorter than C13 carbon chain lengths (SCCP).
 Thus, as regards a classical risk assessment applying e.g. to the environment, a ratio of PEC/PNEC is not sufficient for assessing the risk.

 The function of MCCPs is described as being a secondary plasticiser (extender) with flame retardant properties; the use in PVC and in rubber products, in particular electric cables, is confirmed.
-For the quantities of MCCPs, no actual data have been provided by stakeholders.
+For the quantities of MCCPs, data provided by stakeholders do not suffice to map the amounts of MCCP imported in the EU as part of EEE-products.
 It can, however, reliably be assumed that MCCPs are used in relevant quantities in EEE mostly as constituents of PVC insulations for electric cables, wires and other soft plastic or rubber components, including polyurethane, polysulphide, acrylic and butyl sealants.